 Emergency, be prepared!
-In outdoor, being able to send a SOS signal can make the difference between life and death.
+In outdoor, being able to send an SOS signal can make the difference between life and death.

-The most simple solution is using a mobile phone, but if you don’t have coverage, what are the devices and tools available and how to send SOS signal?
+The most simple solution is using a mobile phone, but if you don’t have coverage, what are the devices and tools available, and how to send a SOS signal?

-The first step for being rescued is letting know that the emergency situation, the second step is being localized.
+The first step for being rescued is letting know about the emergency situation, the second step is being localized.

 The options are to use technology like a Personal Locator Beacon or a Satellite Messenger.
 If there isn’t the luxury of such systems then there are a number of internationally recognized distress signals that you can send using light and noise.

 The letters SOS stand for Save Our Souls.
 This is the SOS meaning.

 Once you’ve launched a SOS signal, the rescue team put their life in danger to help you.
 Remember to:

 - If you have an electronic device, NEVER EVER try to send SOS signal to test it.

 - If you write some visible distress messages, MUST destroy these signals if rescued.
 They will go on working long after you have gone.

 During stressful and dangerous situations don’t rely upon your memory.